twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-machine-to-machine-differences.md

 $ chezmoi edit ~/.gitconfig
 ```

-Edit the to file should look something like:
+Edit the file so it looks something like:

 ```toml title="~/.local/share/chezmoi/dot_gitconfig.tmpl"
 [user]